Lead is a naturally occurring, bluish-grey material.

 - Food or drinks stored in ceramic dishes, pottery or crystal glassware made outside Canada.

-- Some toys and children's jewelry made outside Canada.
+- Some toys and children's jewellery made outside Canada.

 - Older PVC mini blinds.